Chart Color Schemes

 Macgregor's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Macgregor residents show relatively positive health outcomes with low prevalence of common conditions among the general population, though higher than national averages for older, at-risk cohorts.
+Macgregor residents' health data shows a relatively positive picture with low prevalence of common conditions among the general population.

-Private health cover is exceptionally high, at approximately 58% (4,016 people).
-The most prevalent medical conditions are mental health issues and asthma, affecting 10.1% and 9.7% of residents respectively.
-69.0% report no medical ailments, compared to 68.1% in the Australian Capital Territory.
-10.5% of residents are aged 65 and over (728 people), lower than the ACT's 15.3%.
-Health outcomes among seniors require more attention than those for the broader population.
+However, prevalence is higher than the national average among older and at-risk cohorts.
+Private health cover is very high, at approximately 58% (around 4,020 people).
+The most prevalent medical conditions are mental health issues affecting 10.1% of residents and asthma impacting 9.7%.
+A total of 69.0% of residents report being completely clear of medical ailments compared to the Australian Capital Territory average of 68.1%.
+The area has 10.5% (729 people) of residents aged 65 and over, lower than the Australian Capital Territory's 15.3%.
+While health outcomes among seniors require more attention than the broader population, they present some challenges.

 Frequently Asked Questions - Health